mosesidowu5050/SME-E-Commerce/README.md

 📄 License
-This project is licensed under the MIT License.
+This project is licensed under Semicolon Africa.

 ---